Zim-L/Zim-L.github.io/pages/publication.md

 ### 2026
  - Z. Liang, M. Li.
 Random is Faster than Systematic in Multi-objective Local Search.
 In *AAAI Conference on Artificial Intelligence (AAAI)*, 2026.
  - S. Ren, Z. Liang, M. Li, C. Qian.
 Not Just for Archiving: Provable Benefits of Reusing the Archive in Evolutionary Multi-objective Optimization.
 In *AAAI Conference on Artificial Intelligence (AAAI)*, 2026.
  - Z. Cui, Z. Liang, M. Li.
 A Problem Landscape Visualisation Method for Multi-Objective Optimisation.
-In *Mathematics and Computers in Simulation (MCA)*, 2026.
+In *Mathematical and Computational Applications (MCA)*, 2026.

 ### 2025
  - Z. Liang, M. Li.
 On the Problem Characteristics of Multi-objective Pseudo-Boolean Functions in Runtime Analysis.
 In *Foundations of Genetic Algorithms (FOGA)*, 2025.